 In fact, we live in times where anxieties amongst young children are at an all-time high (over 7% of kids have been diagnosed with anxiety in the US).

 Thankfully, there are many ways to help kids relieve stress and self-regulate their worries, diverting them to fun and useful activities that urn up the excess energy that anxiety creates.

 Sometimes kids just need soothing, right?
-So let’s take a look at some toys that will help kids with anxiety.
+So let’s take a look at some toys that will help toddlers with anxiety.

 Table of Contents

 - How Can Toys Help Children With Anxiety?

 - 9 Toys To Help Soothe Toddler Anxiety

 - 1. Stress Balls